-Digital Image Correlation (DIC) is a digital image analysis method which is based on the recognition of kinematic changes in the gray scale distribution of surface patterns before and after straining.
+Digital Image Correlation (DIC) is a digital image analysis method which is based on the recognition of kinematic changes in the gray scale or surface feature distribution of surface patterns before and after a series of subsequent straining steps.
 Both, the natural characteristics of an unprepared sample surface or an artificial (stochastic) color spray applied to a polished sample surface can be used as input and reference pattern.

 In order to measure the three dimensional surface coordinates digital stereo pair images of the sample are acquired from these patterns before and after straining using two high resolution CCD cameras.

 Why applying Digital Image Correlation to Dual Phase Steels?

 The microstructures of dual-phase alloys such as ferrite-martensite dual-phase steels undergo complex morphological and crystallographic changes

 upon deformation.
 These effects are visible through the associated microstructural strain fields.
 The multiple length and time scales involved

 therein create a certain complexity, especially when microstructural damage mechanisms occur.

 Therefore, better understanding of the relationship between microstructure and damage initiation can often not be achieved by post-mortem microstructural characterization alone.

 Our group has therefore introduced a novel multi-probe Digital Image Correlation and coupled ICME analysis approach.
 It combines various scanning electron microscopy methods to microscopic-digital image correlation (µ-DIC), to overcome various challenges associated with concurrent mapping of the deforming microstructure along with the associated microstrain fields.